 As Museo Automovilistico de Málaga is such a cool Place it’s even possible to get married there!

 The regular Ticket Price at Museo Automovilistico is 7,50 € for adults, reduced it’s 5,50 €.
-The reduced Price applies to Residents of the city of Málaga, students, seniors over 65 years old, large families (identification), unemployed (identification) or groups of special protection.
+The reduced-Price applies to Residents of the city of Málaga, students, seniors over 65 years old, large families (identification), unemployed (identification) or groups of special protection.
 Kids under the age of 3 are free.
-As a true highlight and absolutely included in the Ticket Price is “1, 2, 3, Let’s Get Started!” every Sunday up from 12:30 for about one hour.
+A true highlight and absolutely included in the Ticket Price is “1, 2, 3, Let’s Get Started!” every Sunday up from 12:30 for about one hour.
 Several Cars will be awakened to life and you can listen to the roaring engines of the past.
 You can hear some engines even from the outside.. don’t miss it and Museo Automovilistico!

-As there are almost 100 Cars on exhibition at Museo Automovilistico de Malaga I simply could not take a Picture of every single Car, and post them here.
-Below you find a Video to get a glimpse on how the Automobile and Fashion Museum in Malaga looks like.
-Followed by a few Pictures taken at the Museum (55 in total).
+As there are almost 100 Cars on exhibition at Museo Automovilistico de Malaga I simply could not take a picture of every single Car, and post them here.
+Below you find a video, to get a glimpse on how the Automobile and Fashion Museum in Malaga looks like.
+Followed by a few pictures taken at the Museum (55 in total).
 Read more about New artwork and exhibition at the MAM (Museo Automovilistico de Malaga) directly on their Homepage.